 Hyperparathyroidism Management

-Parathyroidectomy: The definitive treatment for primary hyperparathyroidism is surgical removal of the affected gland(s).
-Dr. Cohen is skilled in:
+Parathyroidectomy is the definitive treatment for primary hyperparathyroidism is surgical removal of the affected gland(s).
+Surgical care is led by Dr. Michael Cohen and his experienced team, who are skilled in:

 Hypoparathyroidism Management